UnknownSuperficialNight/YTPlaylistDownloader/README.md

 Download_with_browser:
 if you are signed in with youtube it will be able to download age restricted videos otherwise the same as Download_all_NoRemove

+Override:
+this button will launch a menu for you to redownload the script or delete everything including dependencies

 Exit:
 exit duh :)